RcppCore/Rcpp/README.md

 We generally make interim _candidate_ releases available via the [r-universe page](https://rcppcore.r-universe.dev/Rcpp).
-It provides a standard R repository which correspond to the current main branch in the source repository.
+It provides a standard R repository which corresponds to the current main branch in the source repository.
 Both binary and source versions can be installed via

 ```R